yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 seriously as a candidate for a role with a lot of <del>money</del> responsibility.
 You will always look like a mentally unstable person.
 Instead, you must look "like business," even though you are a geek.
-That's why it's very important to pay attention to how you spend your free time&mdash;how you relax.
+That's why it's very important to pay attention to how you spend your free time---how you relax.
 Playing GTA 'til 3 a.m. is not what successful and happy software architects do.
 Instead, here is your short list of activities: sports, tourism, and night clubs.
-Be a normal person&mdash;that's the point.
+Be a normal person---that's the point.

 Did I miss anything important?